PriyaSKulkarni/K-Nearest-Neighbor/README.md

 # K-Nearest-Neighbor
-CSE-6363-001-MACHINE LEARNING: K Nearest Neighbor
+CSE-6363-001-MACHINE LEARNING under Manfred Huber: K Nearest Neighbor

-We are tasked with predicting the material type of a mug based on height, diameter, weight, and hue (color) measurements.
-We approach this using the K-Nearest Neighbors (KNN) algorithm with two different similarity measures.
-Here's the breakdown:
+**Maximum Likelihood Estimation (MLE) and Maximum A Posteriori (MAP) Derivation:**
+1. We explore learning the parameter q in the geometric distribution representing boot failures.
+For MLE, we derive the optimization result using observed failure counts.
+For MAP, we use the Beta distribution as a conjugate prior for q.
+We show steps and results for both methods using the given dataset.

+**K Nearest Neighbor (KNN) Material Prediction:**
+2. Now we address mug material prediction using KNN and various distance measures.
+Specifically:
-a) Using Cartesian distance as the similarity measure, we predict material types for the Evaluation data.
-We calculate distances, select neighbors, and predict material types for K values of 1, 3, and 5, leveraging corresponding training data.
+a) Utilizing Cartesian distance, we predict material types for Evaluation data using generated training data for K values of 1, 3, and 5.
+We detail each step: distance calculation, neighbor selection, and final prediction.

-b) Our KNN algorithm is implemented to handle various training data and take input data points for predictions.
+b) We develop a flexible KNN algorithm that adapts to different training datasets and allows input for predictions.

-c) For evaluating KNN's performance, we employ leave-one-out validation.
-We repeatedly train on the remaining data, predict the label for the excluded point, and calculate the percentage of erroneous predictions.
-We apply this with K values of 1, 3, and 5 on the Question 2c dataset, determining the best K for optimal accuracy.
+c) Implementing leave-one-out evaluation, we assess the KNN algorithm's accuracy.
+We repeatedly train on reduced data and test on the excluded point to estimate erroneous predictions.
+We apply this to the Question 2c dataset for K values 1, 3, and 5, determining the best-performing K.

-d) We modify the KNN algorithm to use Manhattan distance (L1) as the similarity measure and repeat the leave-one-out validation.
-We compare the accuracy of both similarity measures for each K value.
+d) We enhance the KNN algorithm to use Manhattan distance (L1) and re-run the leave-one-out evaluation.
+We analyze which similarity measure performs better for different K values.

-e) We rerun the prediction experiment from part c), this time excluding the fourth attribute (hue).
-We use KNN with Cartesian distance and assess the prediction performance.
-We compare this with the previous scenario to determine whether including hue improves predictions.
+e) In another experiment, we repeat the prediction evaluation from part c) using KNN with Cartesian distance, while excluding the fourth attribute.
+We compare results to assess which data configuration yields superior predictions.

-In summary, we predict mug material types using KNN with different similarity measures and evaluate its accuracy through leave-one-out validation.
-We analyze the impact of different attributes and similarity measures on the prediction results.
+In summary, we address MLE and MAP derivation for boot failures, and we extensively explore KNN for mug material prediction, considering different distance metrics and scenarios.